 As researchers, over the past 4-5 months throughout the Covid pandemic we have listened, learned and started to adapt our approaches and practise in a journey of discovery around how best to interact and conduct research with young people using digital mechanisms.
 The feedback from our young researchers (and guest researchers) over this period has been invaluable and will guide our future work across many aspects of our research and involvement with young people.
-We would love to share this with others interested too, and encourage wider involvement of young people, so please take a look at the resources here! [link to resources page]
+We would love to share this with others interested too, and encourage wider involvement of young people, so please take a look at at our useful guides and resources.

 If you would like further information please contact: email@example.com

 Hey I’m Jess, 18, and just starting University to do a Psychology BSc.
 I have been part of the YPAG since it started which I have really enjoyed & it has lead me to want to study psychology further.
 This work experience week has been so exciting- I have learnt so much about the professional environment and it’s been lovely to form such a tight group.